Hu Shih: Academic career

 Hu became a "national scholar" through funds appropriated from the Boxer Indemnity Scholarship Program.
 On 16 August 1910, he was sent to study agriculture at Cornell University in the United States.
 In 1912, he changed his major to philosophy and literature, and was elected to Phi Beta Kappa.
 He was also a member and later a president of the Cosmopolitan Club, an international student organization.
-While at Cornell, Hu led a campaign to promote the newer, easier to learn Modern Written Chinese which helped spread literacy in China.
+While at Cornell, Hu led a campaign to promote the newer, easier to learn written vernacular Chinese which helped spread literacy in China.
 He also helped found Cornell's extensive library collections of East Asian books and materials.

 After receiving his undergraduate degree, he went to study philosophy at Teachers College, Columbia University, in New York City, where he was influenced by his professor, John Dewey, and started literary experiments.
 Hu became Dewey's translator and a lifelong advocate of pragmatic evolutionary change, helping Dewey in his 1919–1921 lectures series in China.
 Hu returned to lecture in Peking University.
 During his tenure there, he received support from Chen Duxiu, editor of the influential journal New Youth, quickly gaining much attention and influence.
 Hu soon became one of the leading and influential intellectuals during the May Fourth Movement and later the New Culture Movement.